-The Mayfield Arcadium commercial plaza, being built directly across Mayfield Road of the proposed redevelopment, has exposed our community to exposure to construction disturbances for the better part of the last 3 years.
-There are also issues with construction workers polluting the ravine, driving in the wrong direction in a construction-zone-deemed one-way street, and dangerous road conditions due to construction barricades and fences erected poorly without proper support.
-Infact, the barricade has toppled over onto the one-way single lane of Goreway Drive, between Lucinda Court and Mayfield Road.
-This proposal would result in our community having to endure another 2-4 years of construction, this time a lot closer to home, directly in our backyards.
-We did not move into this peaceful and quiet community to perpetually live in a construction zone and then be unduly subjected to all of the permanent issues associated with have a commercial plaza in our backyard.
+The Mayfield Arcadium commercial plaza, being built directly across Mayfield Road of the proposed redevelopment, has exposed our community to these aforementioned construction afflictions and disturbances for the better part of the last 3 years.
+In addition to the typical aforementioned nuisances of living near a construction site, we've also witnessed careless workers discarding lunch waste into the ravine, countless construction workers and community drivers driving the wrong way on the construction-zone-deemed one-way street, and dangerous road conditions due to construction barricades and fences erected poorly without proper support.
+We often experience 100km/h winds in the area, and on one such day towards the end of 2021, the entire barricade toppled over and onto the one-way, single lane of Goreway Drive, between Lucinda Court and Mayfield Road.
+This proposal would guarantee that our community has to endure another 2-4 years of construction, this time a lot closer to home, directly in our backyards.
+We did not move into this peaceful and quiet community to perpetually live in a construction zone and then permanently have a commercial plaza in our backyard.

 There is no strong argument in favour of allowing the re-zoning that would benefit anyone other than the existing owner of the property.
-On the other hand, a cost benefit analysis clearly demonstrates the severe detrimental impact the proposal would have on all existing residents of Lucinda Court for all of the aforementioned reasons, and in particular all those living on properties bordering this property.
+On the other hand, a cost benefit analysis clearly demonstrates the severe detrimental impact the proposal would have on all existing residents of Lucinda Court and in particular all those living on properties bordering this property.

-Developers have been building commercial plazas along every major road in this area of Brampton, with one nearing completion across the street from the proposed site, and another just beginning south of the proposed site at Goreway Drive and Countryside Road.
+The property is currently zoned residential and should remain residential.
+It is clear that a number of developers have been building commercial plazas along every major road in this area of Brampton, with one nearing completion across the street from the proposed site, and another just beginning south of the proposed site at Goreway Drive and Countryside Road.
 There is also an existing commercially zoned property on the north-east side of Mayfield and Goreway that is primed for re-development.
-There is no shortage of commercial properties all around the site proposed for re-development, as such there is no justifiable reason to allow this proposal to proceed.
+The City of Brampton does not have a shortage of commercial plazas, it has a shortage of housing.